Owerre/imbalanced-learning/canada-collision/README.md

 ## Fatality Rate

-The figures below show the total fatality and fatality rate by different variables.
+The figures below shows the fatality rate is increased in the month of July and August, which is obviously the summer season.

 ![fig1](image/fig9.png)